azixi0/playvortex.io-Source-code-leak/README.md

 [PlayVortex.io](https://playvortex.io) is an online gaming platform created to compete with other platforms such as [Roblox](https://roblox.com).

-Hi, I'm **Azixio**, and today I'm leaking Vortex's client and engine source code.
+Hi, I'm **Azixio**, and today I'm leaking a part of Vortex's client and engine source code.

 If Vortex doesn't want to release the Linux port, then I'll do it myself.